Riko-Neko/MSWNet/README.md

 The main public documentation below uses a short local profile named `quick_start`.
 It is intended as a compact public-facing example path for verifying the pipeline and synthetic workflow without exposing the longer internal observation-profile names in the README.

-The repository also includes a usable side path for **CE4 `.2C` observation products**, along with dedicated runtime profiles and local inspection utilities.

 ## Data Conventions

 ### Observation Data